skrysmanski/devlog/content/articles/dotnet/cppcli-cheat-sheet.md

 C++/CLI is - as the name suggest - an extension of C++ to allow it to use Microsoft's .NET framework including the CLR (common language runtime; i.e. garbage collection and such things).

-C++/CLI is the successor of "Managed C++", which felt unnatural to many programmers.
+C++/CLI is the successor of "Managed C++", which felt unnatural to many developers.
 However, both "languages" have the same goal: combine native code with managed code.

 **Note:** C++/CLI is currently only available on Windows.
 At the time of writing (mid 2010) there are no plans in the Mono project to support C++/CLI.
 Such support would be necessary as a C++/CLI compiler creates mixed code that contains native and managed code.
 While the managed code could be executed by the Mono runtime the native can't.
 Therefore a C++/CLI library can't be used on Linux or MacOSX (or any other Mono supported OS).